SimonGubitz/learning-elf64-asm/projects/sorting-algorithms/README.md

 ## Technique

 Using the `SYS_CLOCK_GETTIME` ticks to capture start and end times, and calculating the runtime of the desired algorithm.
-I use the `rdi` register to capture the array accesses (total only, no read/write separation) to gain a benchmark insight.
+And inside the algorithms using the `rdi` register to capture the array accesses (total only, no read/write separation), to gain a benchmark insight.